rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 All packages delivered onsite will be delivered to the main Woodruff Library mailroom, and mailroom staff will contact the Head of Processing for pickup or, if acquisition is small, deliver the materials to the tenth-floor mail spaces where the Associate Director of Collection Services will review materials and pass on to the Head of Processing to compete the acquisition workflow.
 The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.

-The Head of Processing is responsible for the completing the acquisition process for manuscript collection materials while the Associate Director of Collection Services will oversee acquisitions of books.
+The Head of Processing completes the acquisition process for manuscript collection materials while the Associate Director of Collection Services will oversee acquisitions of books.
 The University Archivist oversees the acquisition and transfer of University Archives materials.

 **New Acquisition Storage:**